dmpanch/radio/README.md

 # radio
-MPD + MPC + Icecast2 + Telegram bot radio stack in Docker
+MPD + MPC + Telegram bot radio stack in Docker

-Before start change credentials for web server in icecast.xml, for stream access in mpd.conf, and credentials for Telegram bot in config.py
+Before start change credentials for stream access in mpd.conf, and credentials for Telegram bot in config.py

 Build with `docker-compose build`